 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity.
 This ASU (1) simplifies the accounting for convertible debt instruments and convertible preferred stock by removing the existing guidance in ASC 470-20, Debt: Debt with Conversion and Other Options, that requires entities to account for beneficial conversion features and cash conversion features in equity, separately from the host convertible debt or preferred stock; (2) revises the scope exception from derivative accounting in ASC 815-40 for freestanding financial instruments and embedded features that are both indexed to the issuer's own stock and classified in stockholders' equity, by removing certain criteria required for equity classification; and (3) revises the guidance in ASC 260, Earnings Per Share, to require entities to calculate diluted earnings per share (EPS) for convertible instruments by using the if-converted method.
 In addition, entities must presume share settlement for purposes of calculating diluted EPS when an instrument may be settled in cash or shares.
-ASU 2020-06 is effective for public business entities for fiscal years beginning after December 15, 2021 (or December 15, 2023 for companies who meet the SEC definition of Smaller Reporting Companies), and interim periods within those fiscal years, beginning after December 15, 2020.
-The Company adopted the new standard on January 1, 2022, which adoption required the Company to bifurcate the embedded conversion feature from the convertible note it issued during the second quarter of 2022.
+ASU 2020-06 is effective for public business entities for fiscal years beginning after December 15, 2021 (or December 15, 2023 for companies), and interim periods within those fiscal years.
+The guidance is to be adopted through either a fully retrospective or modified retrospective method of transition.
+However, early adoption is permitted as early as fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
+The Company adopted the new standard on January 1, 2022, which adoption required the Company to bifurcate the embedded conv